Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Theory of Weak Lensing

 where ${W(\chi)}$ is defined as

 and

-The latter reduces to $\chi(1 - \frac{\chi}{\chi_s})$ when the source galaxies are taken to reside in a single plane at $\chi_s$.
-Otherwise, the source distribution $n(\chi)$ is taken to match observed surveys.
-In this paper, however, we use the single plane case both for illustrative purposes, and to disentangle cleanly the sources from the lenses.

-From the convergence map, finally, one can extract the shear field by solving for the gravitational potential from [Eq. \ref{eq:kappa_gamma}] \citep{1993ApJ...404..441K}\footnote{For this operation, we are working under a flat sky approximation, which allows us to perform the Fourier transforms in the traditional plane wave basis, and to simplify the derivatives as a simple finite difference numerical calculation.}.
-In this process, one must be careful about the method used to perform this calculation, since the Universe is not periodic, while simulations usually are.
-The edge effects can therefore contaminate the calculations, hence it is necessary to somehow pad the boundaries.
+In this paper, we work under the single source plane approximation, both for illustrative purposes and to disentangle cleanly the sources from the lenses.
+In this case, $g(\chi)$ reduces to $\chi(1 - \frac{\chi}{\chi_s})$ for a source plane located at $\chi_s$.
+In future papers, the source distribution will be made more realistic by constructing $n(\chi)$ from observed surveys.
+Finally, once we have a convergence field, we extract the shear field by solving for the gravitational potential from [Eq. \ref{eq:kappa_gamma}] \citep{1993ApJ...404..441K}\footnote{For this operation, we are working under a flat sky approximation, which allows us to perform the Fourier transforms in the traditional plane wave basis, and to simplify the derivatives as a simple finite difference.
+Also, one must be careful about the method used to perform this calculation, since the Universe is not periodic, while simulations usually are.
+The edge effects can therefore contaminate the calculations, hence it is necessary to somehow pad the boundaries.}.